 Kilachand Honors College strives to engage students inside and outside of the classroom.
 We encourage students to become Peer Mentors, Kilachand Ambassadors, and members of the Kilachand Leadership Advisory Board (KLAB).
 Kilachand Honors College student groups give Kilachand students the opportunity to engage with peers and administrators in Kilachand, hold leadership positions, and represent Kilachand outside of the College.

 The Kilachand curriculum invites students to formulate and discuss questions of scientific, social, ethical, and aesthetic significance and share their conclusions with a broad audience.
 Through a combination of seminars, lectures, break-out discussions, and experiential opportunities, students hone their creative and critical thinking skills and apply them to problems of contemporary relevance.
-Below is a snapshot of our four-year curriculum.
-Click here to learn more about all of our courses.

 All Kilachand students complete a substantial work of empirical or scholarly research, creativity, or invention by the close of their senior year.